alex-fitzgerald/dup-of-app/README.md

 Hi,

-This is an app I created for myself to provide random daily goals and reminders.
+This is a duplicate of an app I created for myself to provide random daily goals and reminders.

 I find it useful - like a billboard that is quickly tuned out after seeing it every morning, the same reminders or goals every day can become just 'noise'.
 I find some variety and randomness keeps them more engaging.